January 29, 2026 (5mo ago)

 Netlify charges $55 per additional 100GB of bandwidth beyond the free tier.
 With average page weights at 2.5MB according to HTTP Archive, you'll exceed the free 100GB at roughly 40,000 monthly page views.
 There's no spending cap, so a traffic spike can generate a significant unexpected bill.

 Netlify imposes a 10-second timeout on serverless functions for Free and Pro tiers.
-Business tier ($99/seat/month) extends this to 26 seconds.
+Business tier extends this to 26 seconds at a higher per-seat cost.
 Operations like PDF generation, image processing, or slow third-party API calls frequently exceed 10 seconds, causing silent failures.

-For teams of 3 or more with moderate traffic, self-hosting typically costs 60-80% less than Netlify.
-A capable VPS runs $20-50/month regardless of team size, while Netlify Pro scales at $19/seat plus usage overages.
-The self-hosting market's projected growth to $85.2 billion by 2034 suggests many teams are reaching the same conclusion.
+For teams of 3 or more with moderate traffic, self-hosting typically costs significantly less than Netlify Pro plus third-party tools.
+A capable VPS runs a fixed monthly amount regardless of team size, while Netlify Pro scales at $19/seat plus usage overages.
+Platforms like Temps that bundle observability can cover everything Netlify does — plus analytics, error tracking, and session replay — for a fraction of the combined cost.

-The key numbers to remember: $55 per 100GB bandwidth overage, $19 per seat per month, and a 10-second function timeout that no amount of money on Pro can extend.
-A 5-person team with moderate traffic easily spends $200+/month across Netlify and essential third-party tools.
+The key numbers to remember: $55 per 100GB bandwidth overage, $19 per seat per month, and a 10-second function timeout that doesn't extend on Pro.
+A 5-person team with moderate traffic easily spends $280+/month across Netlify and essential third-party tools.

 Pricing data verified against public pricing pages as of March 2026.
 Always confirm current rates on Netlify's pricing page before making decisions.